 Starting a small business support service

 Don was off the opiates, so he started looking for his next venture.
-He realized he had the perfect skill set to start a small business support service.
-Soon after, in 2013, Business Boost Center was born.
+He realised he had the perfect skill set to start a small business support service.
+Soon after, in 2013, Business Boost Centre was born.

 “Entrepreneurs are good at what they do – and they’re passionate about it.
 The last thing they want to do is waste their time on admin and back-end stuff.
 So we’re aiming to divide every business into a front end and a back end.
 The entrepreneur handles what they do best – and we do the rest.”

 Once again Don is moving in a completely new direction, but his entrepreneurial fire is alive and well.
 “I'm an entrepreneur.
 I run a business.
 I happen to be working in an industry that provides bookkeeping services, but the mindset is on helping people grow their business – not just help with their books.”